NREL-Sienna/PowerSystems.jl/docs/src/modeler/time_series.md

     window = get_window(forecast, DateTime("2020-01-09T00:00:00"))
 ```

-or iterate over the windows like this:
+or iterate over the look-ahead windows like this:

 ```julia
     for window in iterate_windows(forecast)